fozy81/opendatascot/README.md

 Geojson datasets are automating converted to [simple feature](https://r-spatial.github.io/sf/) ‘sf’ data.
-As we can see in the example the data frame is classed as “sf” which mean spatial / geometry attributes are baked in.
+As we can see in the example the data frame is classed as “sf” which mean spatial / geometry coordinates are held in a `geometry` column.

 ``` r
 class(air_tubes)
 #> [1] "sf"         "data.frame"
 ```

-These allows the `plot()` function to automatically plot the coordinates.
+These allows the `plot()` function to automatically plot the coordinates in the geometry column.

 ``` r
 plot(air_tubes$geometry,